 - (a) No lot shall be built upon without the provision of potable water and sewage disposal facilities approved by the Board of Health. - (b) No further subdivision shall occur and the Planning Board shall record such condition on any approved Back Lot Site Plan clearly defining the lots upon which buildings can be placed and noting such condition in any Special Permit granted. - (c) The access driveway shall provide the only vehicular egress/access to the lots served. - (d) The Special Permit shall state that the access driveway is not a private road or a public road and that it does not meet the standards for a Town road. - (e) The Special Permit shall state that the access driveway shall not be accepted as a public way and the Town of Montague shall not under any circumstances be held liable for construction, reconstruction, maintenance or snow removal on any access drive. - (f) The Special Permit shall state that under no circumstances shall the Town of Montague be held liable in the event that emergency vehicles cannot get to their destination because of improper construction or maintenance of the access drive.
-It shall be the owners' responsibility to be sure that the driveway is passable for emergency vehicles at all times. - (g) Each landowner served by the access driveway shall be jointly and severally responsible and liable for the repair and maintenance of all portions of the access drive to which more than one landowner holds a right-of-way. - (h) Every deed conveying a back lot created under this section shall incorporate by reference the Special Permit authorizing the lot's creation, and all conditions imposed in said permit. - (i) No building permit shall be issued for any back lot until (1) a Special Permit has been granted; (2) proof of recording at the Franklin County Registry of Deeds of the Special Permit and all required documents approved by the Planning Board, including rights of way, agricultural preservation restrictions, documents creating homeowners associations and maintenance agreements is submitted to the Planning Board and the Inspector of Buildings and (3) the lot has been legally divided and proof of recording at the Franklin

-County Registry of Deeds is submitted to the Planning Board and the Inspector of Buildings.
+It shall be the owners' responsibility to be sure that the driveway is passable for emergency vehicles at all times. - (g) Each landowner served by the access driveway shall be jointly and severally responsible and liable for the repair and maintenance of all portions of the access drive to which more than one landowner holds a right-of-way. - (h) Every deed conveying a back lot created under this section shall incorporate by reference the Special Permit authorizing the lot's creation, and all conditions imposed in said permit. - No building permit shall be issued for any back lot until (1) a Special Permit has been granted; (2) proof of recording at the Franklin County Registry of Deeds of the Special Permit and all required documents approved by the Planning Board, including rights of way, agricultural preservation restrictions, documents creating homeowners associations and maintenance agreements is submitted to the Planning Board and the Inspector of Buildings and (3) the lot has been legally divided and proof of recording at the Franklin County Registry of Deeds is submitted to the Planning Board and the Inspector of Buildings.

-8.9 Solar Energy Installations & Facilities
+8.9 Solar Energy Installations & Facilities and Battery Energy Storage Facilities

-To encourage solar energy collection on roofs, over parking lots, and on degraded areas and to minimize the environmental impact when that is not otherwise practical.
+- To facilitate the transition from fossil fuels to renewable energy through the following: - To encourage solar energy collection on roofs, over parking lots, and on degraded areas and to minimize the environmental impact when that is not otherwise practical. - To allow properly sited battery energy storage facilities.